chritzadz/nginx_to_traefik/README.md

 all can be access by http://localhost:port via web browser

-Or to testthe auth service manually run using
+Or to test the auth service manually run using
 ```bash
 curl -H "x-pretest: valid-token" http://localhost:8001/auth
 ```